Sapphire And Its Range Of Colors

 As with rubies, star sapphires are judged by the delicacy of the star, its rays and the quality of the color.

-As with other gems, the value of sapphire depends on its purity (visible inclusions or a colored veil reduce the value) and on the intensity of its color: it must be bright and sustained, neither too pale nor too dark.
+As with other gems, the value of sapphire depends on its purity (visible inclusions or a colored veil reduce the value) and on the intensity of its color: it must be bright and strong, neither too pale nor too dark.

 If you are interested in the diversity of sapphires, don’t hesitate to discover what les Pierres de Julie have to offer in the store…